Ijusthahaha/kill_my_minecraft/README.md

-# kill_my_minecraft
+# Kill my Minecraft
-Killing Minecraft Task by hotkeys.
+When your teacher approaches you, how to close your game efficiently and secretly?